-2. Methods for literature selection
+Methods for literature selection

 A structured literature search was conducted using Web of Science, Scopus, Google Scholar, and PubMed for the period January 2000 to January 2026, with additional earlier “classic” sources included where needed for foundational concepts (for example, soil health framing).
-Search strings combined sericulture-specific and natural-farming terms, including: (“mulberry” OR “Morus”) AND (“sericulture” OR “silkworm” OR “Bombyx mori”) AND (“soil health” OR “organic” OR “compost” OR “biofertiliser” OR “vermicompost” OR “mulch”); (“zero budget natural farming” OR ZBNF OR “Subhash Palekar” OR “natural farming”) AND (“Jeevamrit” OR “Beejamrit” OR “mulching” OR “soil microbiome” OR “yield” OR “economics”); and (“insect frass” OR “silkworm frass”) AND (“soil amendment” OR “fertiliser” OR “nutrient cycling”).
+Search strings combined sericulture-specific and natural-farming terms, including: (“mulberry” OR “Morus”) AND (“sericulture” OR “silkworm” OR “Bombyx mori”) AND (“soil health” OR “organic” OR “compost” OR “biofertilizer” OR “vermicompost” OR “mulch”); (“zero budget natural farming” OR ZBNF OR “Subhash Palekar” OR “natural farming”) AND (“Jeevamrit” OR “Beejamrit” OR “mulching” OR “soil microbiome” OR “yield” OR “economics”); and (“insect frass” OR “silkworm frass”) AND (“soil amendment” OR “fertiliser” OR “nutrient cycling”).
 Inclusion criteria prioritised peer-reviewed journal articles reporting original experimental data (field or controlled-environment) or systematic reviews relevant to soil biology, crop performance, or residue cycling in the context of natural farming, regenerative agriculture, mulberry, and sericulture.
 Exclusion criteria removed non-peer-reviewed extension notes, duplicated records, items lacking a verifiable DOI, and studies not interpretable for soil–plant–insect linkages.
 Titles and abstracts were screened first, followed by full-text assessment for relevance to the review objectives.

-3. Conceptualising SPNF in sericulture through the soil–mulberry–silkworm continuum
+Conceptualising SPNF in sericulture through the soil–mulberry–silkworm continuum